-When you wanted to practice Paloalto lab by yourself, you have got multiple options.
+When you wanted to build and practice Paloalto lab, you have got multiple options.

 You could try physical gears if you can afford one, else virtualize them.

-In this blog, we are going to configure the Palo alto in gns3.
-We are going to install a Paloalto firewall with management IP and one public-facing interface with the internet.
+In this blog, we will configure the Paloalto firewall in gns3 with management IP and one public-facing interface connecting to the internet.

-There are things that may not work when you try to install the Paloalto at first by yourself in Gns3, I am going to close all those gaps and get you up and running in this lab guide and saves you a lot of frustration and time.
+I will close all those gaps hopefully and get you up and running in this lab guide and save you a lot of frustration and time.

-Before you start there are certain prerequisite for this lab
+Before you start, there are few prerequisites for this lab

 You need to have,